nickytonline/www.nickyt.co/src/pages/uses.md

 - [Muzzle](https://muzzleapp.com/) - A simple app for silencing notifications during screen sharing
 - [OBS](https://obsproject.com/download) and [OBS.live](https://www.obs.live/) - For streaming on Twitch
 - [Insomnia](https://insomnia.rest) - For exploring REST and GraphQL APIs
+- [Descript](https://www.descript.com/) - For editing my Twitch streams so they can be published to YouTube.
+- [Webcam Settings](https://apps.apple.com/us/app/webcam-settings/id533696630) - Helps me prevent my Logitech webcam from losing focus.
+I also use it to Zoom in my webcam.

 ## Additional Resources